How To Embed Twitter Feed Into Website

-Under that you can choose to have replies shown on your page by either checking the box Exclude Replies.
+Under that, you can choose to have replies shown on your page by either checking the box Exclude Replies.
 That is up to you.

-Then under that you choose the Height you want the Twitter feed to be displayed on your page.
+Then under that, you choose the Height you want the Twitter feed to be displayed on your page.
 The range for height goes from 250 to 2000.
-As a side note, you may have noticed that there is no place to adjust the width, the width will automatically be done for you, depending where you put this on your webpage or website.
+As a side note, you may have noticed that there is no place to adjust the width, the width will automatically be done for you, depending on where you put this on your webpage or website.

 You then have the option of light and dark under the Theme heading.
 Insert Star Wars reference.
 Use the force, Luke!